arapat/aws-jupyter/module-doc.md

 # Use aws-jupyter as a python module

-This document describe how to integrate `aws-jupyter` into your Python program as a module.
+This document describe how to integrate `aws-jupyter` into your Python program as a module (see [this example](examples/use-as-module.ipynb)).

 ## Basic usage